Skip to content

 Using external dependencies

 It gets a bit trickier with external dependencies.
-Pip does not respect the --find-links option for dependencies specified via urls.
-Instead, Hermeto rewrites your requirements.txt file(s) in place to replace the urls with file paths (after you call hermeto's inject-files subcommand).
+Pip does not respect the --find-links option for dependencies specified via URLs.
+Instead, Hermeto's inject-files subcommand rewrites your requirements.txt file(s) in-place to replace the URLs with file paths in the local file system (it is also the case that an environment variable for telling Cargo where to look for prefetched deps is set by inject-files).

 - dockerfile-parse @ https://github.com/.../2.0.0.tar.gz \